National Treasury

 Department of Public Enterprises (DPE)

 - Denel – It was incorporated as a private company in 1992 in terms of the Companies Act of 1973, with the South African Government as its sole shareholder.
 It operates in the military aerospace and landward defence environment and provides strategic defence equipment.
-The company’s broad focus over the medium term will be on restructuring, which entails optimising its cost structure and implementing its new operating business model to better position it for future sustainability.
+The company's broad focus over the medium term will be on implementing its turnaround plan, which entails rolling out its new operating model, optimising its cost structure and restructuring.

 Department of Trade, Industry and Competition (the dtic)